Why Choose an Automatic Backwash Filter System?

 - Reduce maintenance

-- Reduces filter element disposal and replacement cost
+- Reduce filter element disposal and replacement cost

 - Increases productivity

 Self-cleaning filters represent the ideal situation and provide the most productive and labor free solution.
-Rosedale Products' ABW is unique because our patented technology backwashes with the lowest volume of liquid.
-This is achieved by using normal shop air (propane or nitrogen can also be used) to create the shear velocity needed to effectively clean the filter with only the clean liquid inside each housing.
+Rosedale Products' ABW is unique because our patented technology backwashes with a very low volume of liquid.
+This is achieved by using air pressure to create the shear velocity needed to effectively clean the filter element.

-Flow rates from less than a hundred to several thousand GPM can be easily accommodated.
-Also, to meet footprint or space requirements, we can configure the systems on one side of the headers for long narrow aisles or up against walls or place the housings on both sides of the headers for shorter, but broader areas.
-Combustible/Explosive areas can take advantage of our state-of-the-art Air Logic control systems which are totally pneumatic and inherently safe.
-Micron ratings from 5 micron and larger are available in a variety of filter media including standard bags and wedgewire.
-Continuous flow is maintained by taking only one station at a time off-line for cleaning - the rest of the housings continue filtering.
+Flow rates from less than a hundred to several thousand GPM can be accommodated.
+Also, to meet footprint or space requirements, we can configure the systems as needed.
+Removal ratings from 5 micron and larger are available in a variety of filter media including standard bags, wire cloth and wedgewire.
+Continuous flow is maintained by taking one station at a time off-line for cleaning - the rest of the housings continue filtering.

 Our systems have included air compressors, pumps, power distribution boxes, motor starters, climate controlled enclosures, heat trace and air dryers, all skid mounted and ready for installation